-Functional requirement Health conditions that might impact on work Direct regular contact with If you have reduced, or low immunity e.g. HIV, steroid patients and/or specimens medication, and cancer treatment etc you might be more e.g. blood, or other bodily vulnerable to infection, particularly in certain clinical areas. fluids etc. Or if you suffer with skin conditions such as eczema/ dermatitis/ psoriasis.
+Functional requirement Health conditions that might impact on work □ Direct regular contact with If you have reduced, or low immunity e.g. HIV, steroid patients and/or specimens medication, and cancer treatment etc you might be more e.g. blood, or other bodily vulnerable to infection, particularly in certain clinical areas. fluids etc. Or if you suffer with skin conditions such as eczema/ dermatitis/ psoriasis.
 This does not necessarily mean that you cannot work in those areas, but some restrictions/adjustments might be recommended.
-It is important that you attend OHWS as soon as possible after your start date for a vaccination update to help protect you from infections.
-Patients in this group are at greater risk from infections including those that might be transmitted by healthcare pregnant women and young workers. babies You will need to comply with vaccination/immunity requirements or if unable to meet these, consideration of redeployment to another role might be necessary.
-The Department of Health requires that all healthcare (EPP) work e.g. operating workers performing EPP must be screened for bloodtheatres, A&E, obstetric borne viruses HIV, hepatitis B or C. delivery suite.
+It is important that you attend OHWS as soon as possible after your start date for a vaccination update to help protect you from infections. □ Direct, regular contact with Patients in this group are at greater risk from infections immunosuppressed patients, including those that might be transmitted by healthcare pregnant women and young workers. babies You will need to comply with vaccination/immunity requirements or if unable to meet these, consideration of redeployment to another role might be necessary.
+The state of the s The Department of Health requires that all healthcare ' ' workers performing EPP must be screened for blood- borne viruses HIV, hepatitis B or C. delivery suite.
 You must be willing to be screened for HIV, hepatitis B and hepatitis C. HIV antibody positive HCWs may be permitted to perform